dazahern/docker_monitoring_logging_alerting/README.md

+I cannot thank uschtwill enough for making this!
+You have saved me weeks of hair loss!
+Thank you :o)

 If you have any feedback regarding this monitoring/logging/alerting suite, any ideas for improvement, fixes, questions or comments, please feel free to contact me or do a PR!

 ### What is this?